Skip to content

 Teacher; single; age 16; enlisted Aug.
 12, 1861; joined the rendezvous at Washington; promoted to sergeant, and served as orderly at Balls Bluff; commissioned second lieutenant in the spring of 1862, and captain in the summer of 1863; was in temporary command of the regiment for about three months during the summer 1864, and was the youngest commissioned officer; mustered out of service, July 12, 1865.
 Editor and publisher – married, daughter, Bessie.

 Kromer enlisted in Company D in Schoharie as a Corporal.
-Most accounts noted him as being 19 years of age at the time but it is possible that he lied about his age and was actually 16.
+Most accounts noted him as being 19 years of age at the time but it is possible (though unlikely) that he lied about his age and was actually 16.
 He was promoted to Sergeant sometime between 1861-1862.
 After that he became 2nd Lieutenant of Company G on January 1, 1863 and then 1st Lieutenant on June 12, 1863.
 He became Captain of Company G on January 18, 1864 and remained Captain until the war ended.
 UR 873.
 After the war, his right hand was severely injured from a pistol which accidentally discharged, resulting in it being amputated.
 Despite that he managed to become editor of the Schoharie Union which was the successor to the paper Mix used to edit, the Schoharie Patriot.
 Although the Schoharie Union was a Republican Party newspaper, it was not considered to be radically involved with politics.
 Kromer was described by William E. Roscoe as being “a careful yet bold writer,” who always wrote short articles that were filled with “much meaning without exaggeration.”

 S. Hoosic Mix, Colonel